aprismatic/prismadb/docs/getting-started-proxies.md

 ### 5.3 Order preserving encoding tree

 If the `RANGE` encryption scheme is used anywhere in the schema, an Order Preserving Encoding (OPE) binary tree will be utilized.
 This tree has a maximum height of 63 nodes, and once that height is reached, you will be unable to insert any more rows/values into the database.
-Therefore, a [`PRISMADB REBALANCE OPETREE`](../native-commands#rebalance-opetree) command needs to be performed from time to time.
+Therefore, a [`PRISMADB OPETREE REBUILD`](../native-commands#opetree-rebuild) command needs to be performed from time to time.

 If you are inserting a lot of consecutively increasing/decreasing values into a column with `RANGE` encryption, you may reach the maximum tree height very easily.
-In such scenarios, you may execute a [`PRISMADB REBALANCE OPETREE WITH VALUES(...)`](../native-commands#rebalance-opetree) command to seed the OPE tree first before inserting the data.
+In such scenarios, you may execute a [`PRISMADB OPETREE INSERT VALUES(...)`](../native-commands#opetree-insert) command to seed the OPE tree first before inserting the data.

 Rebalancing of the OPE tree is time consuming, and will introduce downtime as the entire database is updated.
 Therefore, the command should be scheduled during maintenance periods.